WreckItTim/COVID19-Time-Series-Forecast/README.md

 Inside each folder is the utility and model notebooks used to generate results, data used, static weights from EN-CoF, and time-series data plotted with forecasts for each country.

 DOI pending and submitted for publication.

+If referenced here from paper, view the 2020_12_17 folder.